 Harvard MBA Cost Breakdown

-To come up with our Harvard MBA cost estimate, we broke down the total cost of the Harvard MBA, considering cost of tuition, living expenses, healthcare cover, and books and materials.
+To come up with our Harvard MBA cost estimate, we broke down the total cost of the Harvard MBA, considering cost of tuition, living expenses, healthcare cover, and additional costs such as books and materials.
 Any extra fees at Harvard are included in the cost of tuition.

 Living expenses